 Sunday morning is our main celebration gathering of the week with full programming for children up to 5th grade (at the first service only).
 This consists of a vibrant worship time and a clear message from God’s Word.
-Though the service doesn’t start till 10am the doors are open in the sanctuary at 9am for prayer, which is a wonderful way to prepare your heart for the service.
+We have two Sunday morning services at 9am (with childcare) and 11:15am (without childcare).
 The morning service is held in our second floor sanctuary overlooking the city of Providence.
 Service runs about 90 mins and childcare is available for children 0-9.

 Those are the basics but you may be wondering about other things since churches are about as varied as restaurants.
 The flow of our service usually consists of worship through music, prayer, short film presentations, communion and a vibrant message from God's Word.
 Dress is very casual but you may see a couple guys wear a tie or a lady in a pretty dress.
 The community is made up of lots of families, many local college students, homeless, refugees from Burma, college professors and young professionals, retired folks and lots of babies.
 You will see virtually every color of skin and will notice a powerful warmth about the community.
 The atmosphere is charged with grace.

 Some people get a little nervous visiting a church for the first time.
 There may be protocol they aren't clued into.
 Maybe you can't drink coffee in the sanctuary?
 Maybe you are supposed to stand up or kneel down or recite something out loud at certain times?
 Maybe everyone will spot them as visitors and shine a spotlight on them?
 Maybe the people will all be raising hands in worship and they will stand out because they don't feel comfortable doing that?
 These are all valid concerns because all the time visitors are unintentionally made to feel dumb in churches.